My two dogs were really bad about jumping on anyone who walked in the door. It didn't matter who it was, strangers, friends, or family.

 He will eventually get it and understand.

 He seems like he is overstimulated and he needs to be calm and not have much hyper activity around him.
-Give him some sort of a job, even if it is putting down a towel on the floor and throwing him a treat on it at a certain time every afternoon.

 Check out youtube.com for fun ways to interact with your dog, but remember that lots of dogs need quiet leadership and not a lot of talking and chatting that makes them nervous.